 23Similarly, many of the "worst-performing feeders" in 1997 identified in Appendix A to Attachment UPSC P2.1 were performing much better by the third quarter of 1998 (CCS 11.40(a)), due to equipment additions or replacements.
-One circuit (Wallsburg 12) was already
+One circuit (Wallsburg 12) was already performing above average.
+The problems on this line were caused by mudslides and highway construction; in 1998, the line was relocated away from the mudslide area.
+Highway construction may often contribute to poor performance of feeders in the construction area.
+If so, the problems would routinely clear up once the lines are relocated onto new permanent poles.

-1 C. Mujor Evenis 2 Q: What is the role of major events in the computation of the performance 3 indices?
-4 A: Scottish Power proposes to exclude major (also sometimes called "extreme" 5 or "extraordinary" events) events from the computation of the SAIFI, SAIDI, 6 MAIFI, and CPI indices, and the supply-restoration time standard.
-7 Q: How does Scottish Power propose to define the major events that would 8 be excluded?
-9 A: That definition has changed.
-In Exhibit BM-3, Scottish Power equated 10 extreme events with "storms."
-In DPU S7.8, Scottish Power admitted that it 11 did not have a working definition of major events.
-Scottish Power's current 12 proposal is 13 14 a catastrophic event which exceeds the design of the power system or imposes and extreme workload on local resources, characterized as: 15 • Exceeds the design limits of the electric power system 16 Causes extensive damage to the electric power system 17 18 • Results in more than 10% of the customers in an operating area out of service 19 20 The total outages in an event exceed three standard deviations above the daily mean (CCS S11.11)
+1 the Saifi, Saidi, Maifi, and CPI indices, and the supply-restoration time 2 standard.
+3 Q: How does Scottish Power propose to define the major events 4 that would be excluded?
+5 A: That definition has changed.
+In Exhibit BM-3, Scottish Power equated 6 extreme events with "storms."
+In DPU S7.8, Scottish Power admitted 7 that it did not have a working definition of major events.
+Scottish 8 Power's current proposal is 9 10 11 a catastrophic event which exceeds the design of the power system or imposes and extreme workload on local resources, characterized as: 12 Exceeds the design limits of the electric power system 13 Causes extensive damage to the electric power system 14 15 Results in more than 10% of the customers in an operating area out of service 16 17 The total outages in an event exceed three standard deviations above the daily mean (CCS S11.11) 18 This four-fold definition raises a number of questions.
+For 19 instance, 20 Does Scottish Power mean that all four criteria must be meet to 21 create an extreme event?
+Or, is any one criterion is sufficient?
+22 • What "design limits of the electric power system" means, and 23 whether a truck running into a pole "exceeds the design limits" of 24 the pole?